 - Change screen and display settings

 - Change the background and screen saver

-- Adjust the touchpad settings

-- Program the multi-function buttons on the keyboard
+- Program the user key or Internet button

-- Allocate system memory

 Adjusting the screen and desktop settings

 Adjusting the color depth and screen area are two of the most basic display settings you may need to change.
 You can also adjust settings such as the screen background and screen saver.